liferay/liferay-docs/develop/tutorials/articles/security-and-permissions/02-adding-permissions-to-resources.markdown

 Before proceeding, make sure you understand these critical terms:

-- *Action*: An operation that can be performed by a portal user.
-E.g., actions that be performed on the Guestbook portlet include `ADD_TO_PAGE`, `CONFIGURATION`, and `VIEW`.
+**Action**: An operation that can be performed by a portal user.
+For example, actions that be performed on the Guestbook portlet include `ADD_TO_PAGE`, `CONFIGURATION`, and `VIEW`.
 Actions that can be performed on a Guestbook entity include `ADD_ENTRY`, `DELETE`, `PERMISSIONS`, `UPDATE`, and `VIEW`.

-- *Resource*: A generic representation of any portlet or entity in the portal on which an action can be performed.
+**Resource**: A generic representation of any portlet or entity in the portal on which an action can be performed.
 Resources are used for permission checking.
-  E.g., resources within a Liferay portal instance could include the RSS portlet with instance ID `hF5f`, a globally scoped Wiki page, a Guestbook entry of the site X, and the Message Boards post with ID `5052`.
+For example, resources within a Liferay portal instance could include the RSS portlet with instance ID `hF5f`, a globally scoped Wiki page, a Guestbook entry of the site X, and the Message Boards post with ID `5052`.

-- *Permission*: An action that can be performed on a resource.
+**Permission**: An action that can be performed on a resource.
 In Liferay's database, resources and actions are saved in pairs.
 (Each entry in the `ResourceAction` table contains both the name of a portlet or entity and the name of an action.)
 For example, the `VIEW` action with respect to *viewing the Guestbook portlet* is associated with the `guestbook_WAR_guestbookportlet` portlet ID.
 The `VIEW` actions with respect to *viewing a Guestbook* or *viewing a Guestbook entry* are associated with the `com.liferay.docs.guestbook.model.Guestbook` and `com.liferay.docs.guestbook.model.Entry` entities, respectively.

 There are two kinds of resources in Liferay: *portlet resources* and *model resources*.
-Portlet resources represents portlets.
-The names of portlet resources are the numeric IDs of the portlets they represent.
+Portlet resources represent portlets.
+The names of portlet resources are the portlet IDs from the portlets' `portlet.xml` files (or in the case of core portlets, Liferay's `portlet-custom.xml`.
 Model resources refer to entities within Liferay.
 The names of model resources are the fully qualified class names of the entities they represent.
 In the XML displayed below, permission implementations are first defined for the *portlet* resource